k88hudson/git-flight-rules/README.md

 <a name="i-want-to-create-a-new-remote-branch-from-current-local-one"></a>
 ### I want to create a new remote branch from current local one

+The following command will always push to a remote branch named origin, even if there are other remote branches with different names:

 ```sh
 $ git config push.default current
 $ git push -u